albertbup/deep-belief-network/README.md

     print 'Done.\nAccuracy: %f' % accuracy_score(Y_test, Y_pred)

 ## Installation
+I strongly recommend to use a [virtualenv](https://virtualenv.pypa.io/en/stable/) in order not to break anything of your current enviroment.

-Open a terminal and type the following line:
+Open a terminal and type the following line :

         pip install git+git://github.com/albertbup/deep-belief-network.git